 “Yes,” Helen said.
 “Will you wash the dishes for us, Da’Quarius?”

-“I washed dishes all day fo Paulie!”
-Da’Quarius said.
+“I washed dishes all day for Paulie!”
+Da’Quarius replied.
 “You biddies don’t work.
 You wash them.”

 “Is something the matter, dear?”
 Helen asked with a worried tone.

 “It’s nothing,” Rose said.
 “Just a little indigestion.”

 “Let me help you to lie down,” Helen said.
 “Dishes, boy.”

 “Yes’m, miss Helen,” Da’Quarius said under his breath.

 “Are you sure you’re all right?”
 Helen asked as Rose eased herself onto the couch.
 “At our age -”